cqb13/ti-tools/wiki/Home.md

-        -n           --name       <NAME>       New program number (8 or less uppercase alphabetic characters) -f           --new-file   <NEW_FILE>   Save the renamed program to a new file -d           --delete-old <>           Delete the old file models
+        -n           --name       <NAME>       New program number (8 or less uppercase alphabetic characters) -f           --new-file   <NEW_FILE>   Save the renamed program to a new file -d           --delete-old <>           Delete the old file comment
+        Write a custom comment to an 8xp file
+                                  <INPUT>      The input path to an 8xp file
+        -c           --comment    <COMMENT>    New program comment (42 or less characters) -f           --new-file   <NEW_FILE>   Save the program with a new comment to a new file -d           --delete-old <>           Delete the old file lock
+        Lock an 8xp file
+                                  <INPUT>      The input path to an 8xp file
+        -f           --new-file   <NEW_FILE>   Save the locked program to a new file -d           --delete-old <>           Delete the old file unlock
+        unlock an 8xp file
+                                  <INPUT>      The input path to an 8xp file
+        -f           --new-file   <NEW_FILE>   Save the unlocked program to a new file -d           --delete-old <>           Delete the old file archive
+        Archive an 8xp file
+                                  <INPUT>      The input path to an 8xp file
+        -f           --new-file   <NEW_FILE>   Save the archived program to a new file -d           --delete-old <>           Delete the old file unarchive
+        Unarchive an 8xp file
+                                  <INPUT>      The input path to an 8xp file
+        -f           --new-file   <NEW_FILE>   Save the un-archived program to a new file -d           --delete-old <>           Delete the old file details
+        Displays information about an 8xp file
+                                  <INPUT>      The input path to an 8xp file
+    models
         Prints the supported TI calculator models
 ```